dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/snowflake-configs.md

   >- DML operations (for tables only).
   >- Background maintenance operations on metadata performed by Snowflake.

-This means that Snowflake source frehssness is determined by a field that is updated when any object is updated, not just data updates.
-There is no action that needs to be taken, but analytics teams should note this caveat.
+This means that Snowflake source freshness is determined by a field that is updated when any object is updated, not just data updates.
+No action must be taken, but analytics teams should note this caveat.